How to Make Cherry Juice with a Steamer Juicer

 Preparation to Make Cherry Juice:

 Begin by preparing to juice your cherries.
-Heat clean jars in the oven at 250 degrees.
-Place lids in simmering water on the stove.
 Fill your boiling water bath canner high enough to cover 3 quart-sized jars.
 Place the water bath on medium heat to warm up.
 Fill the bottom of your steam juicer with water and start heating the water on medium heat as well.

-Since we are planning on using the leftover pulp from the cherries to make cherry butter we will de-stem and pit 10 pounds of cherries.
+Since I am planning on using the leftover pulp from the cherries to make cherry butter I will de-stem and pit 10 pounds of cherries.
 If you are only planning on using the juice and throw out the cherry pulp you could skip this step.

 How to Make Cherry Juice with a Steam Juicer: